miladvafaieenezhad/msvsdwcomp/README.md

 <br>
 5. Comparison Between Post-Layout and Pre-Layout Results of ADC
 <br>
-6. Pre-Layout simulation of RO_ADC
+6. Pre-Layout simulation of combination of RO and ADC(RO_ADC)
 <br>
 7. Post-Layout simulation of RO_ADC
 <br>